 Tips For Understanding and Practicing Forgiveness

 We often hear about the importance of forgiving others – and that’s true.
-Practicing forgiveness can be beneficial to emotional well-being and even to your physical health.
+Practicing forgiveness is beneficial to emotional well-being and even to physical health.
 But too often, we have a limited understanding of forgiveness that doesn’t go much beyond feeling better about a person or situation.

 You Can’t Truly Forgive and Forget